 Browse this collection of plant-based smoothies next and keep on reading to find out why this strawberry bean smoothie is a must-try.

 - Great pre- or post-workout snack

-- Convenient grab-and-go snack (yes, you can prepare this in advance!)
+- Convenient grab-and-go snack

 - All the benefits of beans minus their taste